 In the R statistical environment, you are able to carry out a variety of statistical and graphical techniques.
 For instance, linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, and many more can be carried using both frequentist and Bayesian paradigms.

 If you are new to R, you may want to start with R commander.
-This will provide you with a menu making the process of learning R a bit easier at the beginning.
+This will provide you with a menu, making learning R a bit easier at the beginning.
 R can be downloaded here: The Comprehensive R Archive Network.

 R Resources